 Hard anodization is the latest technology that makes the aluminium harder than stainless steel.
 It is an electrochemical method that coats the cookware which is made of aluminium.
 This technology makes the cookware durable and last longer.
-Hard-anodized aluminium cookware became popular because of its great facilities and get a lot of positive response from many people.
+Hard-anodized aluminum cookware became popular because of its great facilities and get a lot of positive responses from many people.
 It is lightweight, conducts heat quickly and easy to handle as well as clean.
 This type of cookware has a stick resistance surface so that food can easily be released by a spatula.

 The health experts claim that this anodizing hard coating covering aluminium makes them healthy.
 They also claim that this hard coating will protect the food from directly touching the aluminium metal surfaces.
-So they won’t leaches any harmful materials to food while cooking.
+So they won’t leach any harmful materials to food while cooking.
 However hard anodized cookware is also dishwasher safe but harsh dishwasher could damage its non-stick coating surface.

 Stainless Steel Cookware

 Stainless steel is bright, its silvery glow has an eye-touching beauty of its own.
 One of the great advantages of stainless steel cookware is it is non-reactive with foods.
 This kind of cookware is durable and suitable for rough use.
 Stainless steel products come with a non-stick coating with the help of copper and other materials.
-So they offer the stick-free cooking facility.
+So they offer a stick-free cooking facility.